Autoregressive Semantic Visual Reconstruction Helps VLMs Understand Better: Method

 \subsection{Overview}

-We incorporate autoregressive visual supervision into the typical LVLM’s framework described in Section~\ref{Preliminaries} by extending the next-token prediction paradigm to reconstruct and perceive visual inputs.
-This unified formulation enables the model to seamlessly integrate visual and textual information—first perceiving, then reasoning—thereby establishing a perceptual foundation for image understanding, alleviating the information loss caused by text-only supervision, and ultimately enhancing the LVLM’s multimodal understanding capabilities.
+We incorporate autoregressive visual supervision into typical LVLMs described in Section~\ref{Preliminaries} by extending the next-token prediction paradigm to reconstruct visual inputs.
+This unified formulation enables the model to seamlessly integrate visual and textual information, thereby establishing a perceptual foundation for image understanding, alleviating information loss caused by text-only supervision, and ultimately enhancing multimodal understanding and reasoning capabilities.

-As illustrated in Figure~\ref{fig:arch} (b), we employ the visual tokenizer to convert the input image into discrete sequence of visual token indices, serving as visual supervision signals $\mathbf{x}^I = \text{Tokenizer\_img}(I) \in \mathbb{R}^m$ where $m$ matches the length of the visual features sequence $\mathbf{H}^I$ extracted from pre-trained visual encoder and fed into the LLM backbone.
-The visual head tailored to the visual tokenizer is then trained to predict the next visual token in autoregressive manner, analogous to textual supervision:
+As illustrated in Figure~\ref{fig:arch}(b), we employ a visual tokenizer to convert the input image $I$ into a discrete sequence of visual token indices $\mathbf{x}^I \in \mathbb{R}^m$, which serve as visual supervision signals and $m$ matches the length of the visual features sequence $\mathbf{H}^I$ extracted by the pre-trained visual encoder and fed into the LLM backbone.
+A visual prediction head tailored to the visual tokenizer is trained to autoregressively predict the next visual token, analogous to textual supervision: